-There is no 'promised deadline' guarantee I can/will give a client.
 However, I always try my best to keep some element of forward momentum going, on the project, for my clients.

-TImelines vary due to: specific client needs, challenges, requirments and project scope.
 Any kind of ‘implied’ deadline is also dependant on the client in many ways: if said client takes a dislike to a number of my logo ideas, or is not timely with return feedback, then I’m hard pushed to keep that forward momentum going.

 The first real step for a client, and typically before actually Hiring Me, is to fill out the Logo Design Brief.